 Step B: From your second video, select a 10-15-minute lesson segment that you believe documents progress toward one or more of the goal areas above.
-Share your progress in a written response below and discuss this video segment with your university supervisor.
+Share and discuss this video segment with your university supervisor.
 The supervisor will document completion for the TEP.